 Given a reasonable change in the key assumptions used in determining total deferred tax assets and liabilities, there would be no material impact on the financial statements.

 The present value of the defined benefit pension obligations depends on a number of factors that are determined on an actuarial basis using a number of assumptions.
 The assumptions used in determining the net cost (income) for pensions include the discount rate.
 Any changes in these assumptions will impact the carrying amount of pension obligations.

 The Group determines the appropriate discount rate at year-end of each year.
 This is the interest rate that should be used to determine the present value of estimated future cash outflows expected to be required to settle the defined benefit pension obligations.
 In determining the appropriate discount rate, the Group considers the interest rates of high-quality corporate bonds with a duration and currency consistent with the term and currency of the related pension obligation.

 Other key assumptions for pension obligations are based in part on current market conditions.

-4.7 Provisions and Long-term incentive plan
+4.7 Provisions and contingencies

-Provisions are measured at the present value of the expenditures expected to be required to settle the obligation using a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the obligation.
+If a provision is recognized, it is measured at the present value of the expenditures expected to be required to settle the obligation using a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the obligation.
 The expected expenditures are uncertain future cash flows for which management uses its knowledge, experience and judgment to determine if a corresponding provision should be recognized.